abdeliaassou/abdeliaassou.github.io/_posts/2019-05-14-symfony-guzzle-flysystem-csv-legue.markdown

 Your command now is ready to download, process and store CSV file content into the database.

-Just execute in you console (you should be placed in project's directory root):
+Just execute in your console the command (you should be placed in project's directory root):

 `php bin/console csv:files -f  <filename>`